zonika/rps-game-app-web-0715-public/README.md

   run GameApp
 ```

-Change your application to have 4 routes:

-GET /rps_game_result/:id
-GET /rps_game_results
-POST /rps_game
-GET /rps_game

-GET /rps_game page should render a form that provides the RPS choices
-with a radio button element.

-Submitting the form should send POST /rps_game.
-The POST /rps_game should
-store the result of the game in a table called "rps_game_results", which has
-the following columns:
+Feel free to use this branch, which includes a solution to part 1 and has
+been correctly configured (minus a few things).

+### Get the tests to pass

+Create an RPSGameResults model backed by Sequel and get the tests passing.

+RPSGameResults should be stored in an "rps_game_results" table, which looks
+like:

-* play - the player's play
+* play - human player's play
 * computer_play - the computer's play
-* won - true if the player won, false if not
+* won - true if the player won, false if not.
+Use the Boolean column
+  type.
-* tied - true if their was a tie, false if not
+* tied - true if their was a tie, false if not.
+Use the Boolean column
+  type.
-* created_at - approximately when the game results were calculated
+* created_at - approximately when the game results were calculated.
+Use

-Install the Sequel gem to manage your database using Bundler
+  the DateTime column type.

-(that means having a Gemfile!).
-Use a migration to create your table.
+Use a migration and run it manually.

-Refactor your existing RpsGame class to be a Sequel::Model that is
-backed by the rps_games table.
+### Update the Sinatra application

+Change your application to have exactly 4 routes:

+* GET /rps_game
+  - Renders a form that provides the RPS choices with a radio button element.
+* POST /rps_game
+  - Form submissions should be sent here.
+The result of the game should
+    be stored in the database.
+Users should be redirected to GET
+/rps_game_result/:id.
+* GET /rps_game_result/:id
+  - Displays the result of the game with primary key :id.
+* GET /rps_game_results
+  - A list of the last 20 game results ordered by most to least recent.